Training and Assessment Policy

 The Assessment Policy was formulated cognisant of the Standards for Registered Training Organisations (RTOs) 2015 and provides clear guidelines on the College’s assessment system and processes across all qualifications on its scope of registration.

 The policy is applicable to all learners and/or prospective learners of the College.
-It applies to all requests for extensions or deferral of learners’ course programs.

 This policy is to be applied to the College’s assessment system and practices across all qualifications the College delivers.